marcelauliano/MitoHiFi/README.md

 (v) Plot an annotation image and a coverage plot of the reads (if initiated with the -r flag).

 You can view a diagram illustrating the general MitoHiFi workflow [here](./docs/Figure1.png).
+For documentation on the behaviour of each script visit [here](./docs/scripts_documentation.pdf).

 -----